 There is a range of options for those wishing to try their hand at catching a “big one” including private chartered fishing excursions or the more affordable, family friendly, headboat fishing trips that can take up to 100 people.
 For those wanting to take more “booty” home than just the fish, there are several fishing tournaments on The Crystal Coast with cash prizes.

-With coastline shadowed not by chain hotels but by nothing more than what Mother Nature intended, vacationers to The Crystal Coast find a variety of accommodations to suit every lifestyle and budget.
-Catering to parties of all sizes, there are several realty agencies offering seaside cottages, condos and massive beachfront mansions for rent (that are the perfect place for multi-generation escape).
-For a touch of romance, historic and charming inns await, while hotel accommodations include the newly opened Beaufort Hotel, among others.
+With coastline shadowed not by chain hotels but rather by nothing more than what Mother Nature intended, vacationers to The Crystal Coast find a variety of accommodations to suit every lifestyle and budget.
+Catering to parties of all sizes, there are several realty agencies offering seaside cottages, condos and massive beachfront mansion rentals perfect for multi-generational escapes or travel pods.
+For a touch of romance, historic and charming inns await, while hotel accommodations include the Beaufort Hotel, Atlantis Lodge, and Bask @ Big Rock Landing, among others.

-From elegant candlelit beachside dinners touting gourmet meals of Yellowfin Tuna Puttanesca and Porterhouse Au Poivre, to casual bistros with light gourmet sandwiches, the “Napa Valley of Oysters” and drive-in shrimp burger stands, to down home, yet delicious seafood hideaways offering menu items as simple as merely “flounder” or “grouper” with all the fixin’s (including the inevitable basket of fried heaven known as the hushpuppy), visitors leave their diets at home and enjoy all the tastes that The Crystal Coast has to offer.
+From elegant candlelit beachside dinners touting gourmet meals of Yellowfin Tuna Puttanesca and Porterhouse Au Poivre, to casual bistros with light gourmet sandwiches, to the “Napa Valley of Oysters” and drive-in shrimp burger stands, to down home seafood hideaways offering menu items as simple as “flounder” or “grouper” with all the fixin’s (including the inevitable basket of fried heaven known as the hushpuppy), visitors leave their diets at home and enjoy all the tastes that The Crystal Coast has to offer.

 The Crystal Coast Tourism Development Authority and Visitor Center